ChartIQ/chartiq-react-app/README.md

 This project illustrates the use of `AdvancedChart`, a highly configurable custom React component. `AdvancedChart` is part of the React component toolkit.
 See *[src/chartiq/containers/AdvancedChart.jsx](./src/chartiq/containers/AdvancedChart.jsx)* for the definition of the component.

-`AdvancedChart` incorporates many of the ChartIQ React components to create the equivalent of ChartIQ's advanced chart application, *sample-template-advanced.html*, which is located in the *examples/templates* folder of the ChartIQ SDK.
+`AdvancedChart` incorporates many of the ChartIQ React components to create the equivalent of ChartIQ's advanced chart application, *technical-analysis-chart.html*, which is located in the root folder of the ChartIQ SDK.

 The `AdvancedChart` component provides the following optional properties:
 - `config` &mdash; Configuration object with about 200 configuration properties